CBC Ottawa Production Centre: Former CBC offices and studios in Ottawa

 Previously, the CBC operated out of various buildings throughout the city.
 The radio division occupied the sixth floor of the Château Laurier hotel, while the television division operated out of the Graham Spry Building in the Westboro neighbourhood.
 The CBC's Parliamentary Bureau operated out of the National Press Building on Wellington Street and the Booth Building on Sparks Street.
-The CBC head office previously occupied the Edward Drake Building in Ottawa south, but budgetary cutbacks in the 1980s and 1990s led to the sale of that building and to a drastic downsizing of the head office staff.
+The CBC head office previously occupied 1500 Bronson Avenue in Ottawa south, but budgetary cutbacks in the 1980s and 1990s led to the sale of that building and to a drastic downsizing of the head office staff.
 Prior to the opening of the Production Centre, the remaining head office staff shared space with the television operations in the Westboro building.